storybookjs/test-runner/README.md

 };
 ```

-The addon has default options that might suffice to your project, however if you want to customize the addon you can see how it's done [here](https://github.com/storybookjs/addon-coverage#configuring-the-addon).
+The addon has default options that might suffice for your project, and it accepts an [options object for project-specific configuration](https://github.com/storybookjs/addon-coverage#configuring-the-addon).

 #### Manually configuring istanbul

-Some frameworks or Storybook builders (e.g. Vite) might not automatically accept babel plugins.
-In that case, you will have to manually configure whatever flavor of [istanbul](https://istanbul.js.org/) (Rollup, Vite, Webpack loader) your project might require.
+If your framework does not use Babel or Vite, such as Angular, you will have to manually configure whatever flavor of [Istanbul](https://istanbul.js.org/) (Webpack loader, etc.) your project might require.
+Also, if your project uses Vue or Svelte, you will need to add one extra configuration for nyc.

 You can find recipes in [this repository](https://github.com/yannbf/storybook-coverage-recipes) that include many different configurations and steps on how to set up coverage in each of them.

 ### 2 - Run tests with --coverage flag